-The Sea of Cortez beaches are located between the Baja California Peninsula and Mexico's mainland.
+The Best Beaches of the Sea of Cortez are located between the Baja California Peninsula and Mexico’s mainland.
 The region’s clear, quiet water, its lagoons and wetlands, ecological and marine reserves and desert landscapes all framed by the Sea of Cortez, are only a few of the marvelous features of this distant paradise.
 Baja California Sur has been transformed into a highly attractive tourist destination for both Mexican and international travelers.
 Its natural beauty and untouched scenery set it apart from other destinations along the Mexican Riviera.
 Here I will list the best beaches stretching from San Jose del Cabo to San Felipe.
 Cabo San Lucas is probably the biggest destination on the Baja.
-For information on Cabo beaches, click here.
-In this post, the beaches of the Sea of Cortez to include La Paz Area Beaches, Loreto Area Beaches, Rosarito Area Beaches, Mulege Area Beaches, Bahia de los Angeles Area Beaches, San Felipe Area Beaches, Todo Santos Area Beaches, and San Jose del Cabo.
+For information on Cabo beaches, click here, or visit us on Pinterest.

 La Paz Area Beaches

 La Paz is not itself a beach city, but within a 10- to 45-minute drive from the center you’ll find some of the loveliest beaches in Baja, reminiscent of the Caribbean with clear, calm turquoise waters.